norku/100-days-of-code/log.md

 **Today's Progress**: I got the to-do list to send text items to a MongoDB database and show them in the console, but couldn't figure out how to put them in the HTML code to get the to-do item.
 Spent a couple of hours not sure what to google to get useful results I could use.
 Later set up my laptop so I can learn CSS while not at home.

 **Thoughts**: The Server-Client-Website problem is really frustrating and I need to sit on it for a while.
 Also had a lot of updates on my computer waiting for me, so most of my free time was wasted on updates.
 However, everything is set up for tomorrow.

+### Day 11: August 30, 2019

+**Today's Progress**: Didn't do any work on computer, but rather spent the whole day meeting with people from the finnish Girls Who Code community called #Mimmitkoodaa.
+Also talked to many local tech companies and asked about job opportunities and what they expect from a candidate and employee.

+**Thoughts**: Had a really fun an super motivating day.
+I have so many different goals to go towards but they all lie at the end of the "learn to code" road.
+Slowly but steadily getting there.
+The speeches really gave me strength to try harder and with more resilience!